MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline.md

 4. When you’re done adding people, select **Save**.

 The actual users added based on teams are displayed under each team.
 Individually added users are displayed under Individual users.
+A user and a team can only be added to one offline profile at a time.
 A warning will be displayed If a user or team already has been added to another profile.
 If the user or team is still added they will be moved to the new profile.
-This might be disrupt the users experience, if the other profile has been published.
+This might disrupt users experience, if the other profile has been published.

 ### Step 2.2: Publish a mobile offline profile